TadLeonard/tfatool/README.md

 [![PyPI version](https://badge.fury.io/py/tfatool.svg)](https://badge.fury.io/py/tfatool)

 This package provides easy access to
 Toshiba's FlashAir wireless SD card.
-As a library, this project provides a simple abstraction of the FlashAir API.
-As a set of scripts, `tfatool` gives the user a way of synchronizing files and configuring the device from the command line.
+As a library, a simple abstraction of the FlashAir API is provided.
+As a set of scripts, `tfatool` the user is given a way of synchronizing/mirroring files and configuring the device from the command line.

 ### Command line usage at a glance